 Posted: Fri, 10 Sep 2021

-A majority of peers have supported a bill to end the duty on non-faith schools in England and Wales to hold daily acts of Christian worship, and instead require them to hold inclusive assemblies.
+A majority of peers have supported a bill to end the duty on non-faith schools in England to hold daily acts of Christian worship, and instead require them to hold inclusive assemblies.

 A private member's bill, introduced by Liberal Democrat peer Lorely Burt (pictured), was subject to a debate in the Lords on Friday.
 The bill will now proceed to committee stage.

 The National Secular Society has welcomed the bill as a significant step in the right direction.
 The NSS briefed peers ahead of the debate.

 Schools in England and Wales are legally required to hold daily acts of collective worship which are "wholly or mainly of a Christian character".

 - Schools would not be required to organise compulsory acts of religious observance, but pupils would be permitted to opt in to voluntary acts of worship if they wish.

 - Schools which are not religious in character would be required to provide assemblies that develop the "spiritual, moral, social and cultural education" of pupils regardless of religion or belief.

 Faith schools would still be able to hold collective worship, but would be required to provide a meaningful alternative for pupils withdrawn.

 The case for change